 There are a lot of use cases out there for RPA.
 In our recent online mini summit, the mastermind behind Power Automate, Stephen Siciliano, delivered a Keynote session outlining the Power Automate product timeline.
 During the session, he mentioned a use case of Power Automate, RPA, and the company Coca-Cola for shipment verification.

 Although Coca-Cola had an RPA solution already in production with another vendor, they migrated their RPA solution to Power Automate because of performance issues.
-Migrating to Power Automate significantly improved Coca-Cola’s licensing costs, reduced development costs from a year to three months – Power Automate being part of a no-code platform – and leveraged the cloud to scale the solution, improving performance.
+Migrating to Power Automate significantly improved Coca-Cola’s licensing costs, reduced development costs from a year to three months – Power Automate being part of the low-code Power Platform – and leveraged the cloud to scale the solution, improving performance.

 Predictions: how the future looks for digital transformation